 Define the KPIs

-A business cannot improve what it cannot measure.
+A business cannot improve what it cannot measure, in order to reduce logistics costs one should define its KPIs.
 The extensive data collection techniques don’t serve any purpose if the companies don’t have performance indexes to measure them against.
 Therefore, all eCommerce companies must define their key performance indicators to measure their performance regularly.
 Beginning from delivery success rates to return rates and the level of inventory wastage, everything needs to be appraised.

 Ascertain All Costs

 Every business incurs some fixed and variable costs.
 Companies need to keep a tab on and strive to reduce individual expenses.
-For instance, preventive maintenance is a fixed cost but an indispensable expense, but varying shipping costs can be trimmed through various tricks discussed above.
+For instance, preventive maintenance is a fixed cost but an indispensable expense, but varying shipping costs can be trimmed and we can reduce logistics costs through various tricks discussed above.

 Reduce Cart Abandonment

 Cart abandonment proves that the customers like what you are selling but not the overall proposition.
 In most cases, the biggest reason occurs to be the figure flashing on the checkout page.
 Other reasons are the delivery timelines or simply the additional shipping charges.
 Either way, it costs the company a customer as that buyer is unlikely to return to shop at this portal.

 ECommerce businesses need to reduce their cart abandonment rates.
 A trick to do this is placing a minimum order quantity for purchase to get free or faster delivery.

 MOQs increase revenue, which helps in managing logistics costs.
 Companies can keep a minimum order quantity while ordering pushes the users to add maybe one more item to get quicker or free delivery.
 As a result, they receive what they like, and the business gets closer to its profit margin besides being able to reduce the abandonment rates for shopping carts.